-The bipartisan IRS Whistleblower Program Improvement Act addresses these issues and others through six common sense reforms:
+Specifically, the bipartisan IRS Whistleblower Program Improvement Act addresses these issues and others through six common sense reforms:

 1. Clarifies a de novo standard of review for Tax Court appeals

-2. Incentivizes timely award disbursal
+2. Incentivizes prompt award disbursal

 3. Establishes a presumption of anonymity for whistleblowers